webosose/website/content/en/docs/guides/setup/native-development-kit-setup.md

 ---
 title: Native Development Kit Setup
-date: 2019-12-02
+date: 2019-12-11
 weight: 80
 toc: true
 ---

-This guide describes how to set up a Native Development Kit (NDK) for 3rd party native apps and services.

-NDK is a set of tools that include toolchains, libraries, and header files.
+Native Development Kit (NDK) is a set of tools that include toolchains, libraries, and header files.
 To build 3rd party native apps and services for the pre-built webOS target device, you need to set up the NDK on your host machine.

+This guide describes how to set up the NDK for 3rd party native apps and services.

 ## Build the NDK Installer

-To use the NDK installer, you must build it first.
+To set up the NDK, you must build an NDK installer first.
 Go to your `build-webos` directory and enter the following commands on the shell.

 ``` bash
 build-webos$ ./mcf -p <number of physical CPU cores / 2> -b <number of physical CPU cores / 2> raspberrypi4